AlynxZhou/hikaru-coffee/docs/en/dev/extend.md

 `srcExt` and `docExt` are start with `.`.
 A file with `srcExt` extend name will be render and change to `docExt`. `Renderer` will call `fn` to render it, `file` is `Hikaru::types.File`. `fn` should return `Hikaru::types.File`.

-# `Processer`
+# `Processor`

-`Processer` is used to convert a file to a context that can be used by templates.
+`Processor` is used to convert a file to a context that can be used by templates.
 In this time, you can change file content for different layout.
 Hikaru resolves links and image sources via it.

 ## `register(layout, fn)`